Interplay between intraspecific suppression and environment in shaping biodiversity: Results

-Environmental conditions play a crucial role in determining whether the relative diversity $S^*/M^*$ surpasses the CEP bound.
-In a resource-rich environment (high $K$), the resources are abundant, and lots of consumers can access the resources and utilize them for their own survival.
-In comparison, in a resource-poor environment (low $K$), the resources are scarce, and most consumers cannot get the resources and die, not satisfying their minimum energy for survival.
-Therefore, the resource-rich environment is required to observe higher relative diversity, as shown in Fig~\ref{fig:sigC_h}.
-The relative diversity $S^*/M^*$ can surpass $1$ only when the resource is rich enough (see Fig~\ref{fig:sigC_h}(a), and Figs~B.1--4 in \nameref{S1}).
-It means that intraspecific suppression has a high impact in a resource-rich environment (see five figures in left column of Fig~B.4 in \nameref{S1}) while the effect is relatively negligible in a resource-poor environment (see five figures in right column of Fig~B.4. in \nameref{S1}).
-It is because the consumers cannot grow well in resource-poor environments, i.e., one's abundance $N_i$ is low, and thus the growth suppression by intraspecific suppression becomes weak as it is in the second order of $N_i$.
-As the large resource input amplifies the effect of intraspecific suppression, both an increase in the intraspecific suppression coefficient $h$ and an increase in the resource input rate $K$ enhance the relative diversity $S^*/M^*$ as shown in Fig.~\ref{fig:K_h} and Fig~B.1 in \nameref{S1}.
-The results of $S^*/M^*$ in $(h,K)$-plane for different $\sigma_C$, in $(h,\sigma_C)$-plane for different $K$, and in $(\sigma_C,K)$-plane for different $h$ are exhibited in Figs~B.1--3 in \nameref{S1}, respectively.
+Environmental conditions play a crucial role in determining whether the number of coexisting species exceeds the number of available resources.
+In resource-rich environments (high average resource input rate $\mu_K$), resources are sufficiently abundant, allowing many consumers to access and utilize them for survival.
+In comparison, in resource-poor environments (low $\mu_K$), most consumers go extinct, since their minimum energy for survival cannot be satisfied.
+Therefore, achieving high relative diversity $S^*/M^*$, even higher than unity, requires resource-rich environments [see Fig.~\ref{fig:eff_Env}(a) and Figs.~S4--S8 in SM~\cite{SM}].
+It means that intraspecific suppression has a high impact in resource-rich environments [see left column figures of Figs.~S7--S9 in SM], while the effect is negligible in resource-poor environments [see right column figures of Figs.~S7--S9 in SM].
+This is because consumers struggle to grow in resource-poor environments, where individual abundance $N$ is low.
+As a result, the effect of intraspecific suppression weakens, as it is proportional to $N^2$.